A Charmed Life - Cover

 “I’m not.
 What are you talking about?”

 Jeff waved him up Route 21 towards the center.
 They checked in with the duty officer at the fire station, picked up a portable radio, and headed for the Town Common.
-Jeff directed Stu to the shady spot the police reserved for them.
-They’d be right across the street from where the cookout would be.
+Jeff directed Stu to the shady spot he asked the police to reserve for them.
+They’d be right across the street from where the cookout would be held.

-Stu and Jeff checked the ambulance one more time and then did what any good EMT would do while waiting for something to do: take a nap.
-They stretched out in the back of the ambulance after they checked the function of the radio first.
-They also set their alarms on their watches so they’d wake up before the volunteers arrived to set up the cookout.
+They checked the ambulance one more time then did what any good EMT would do while waiting for something to do: they both stretched out in the back of the ambulance for a nap.
+They checked the function of the radio in their current location first.
+They also set their alarms on their watches so they’d be awake before the volunteers arrived to set up for the cookout.
+Two hours later the alarms went off, rousing them both.

 The source of this story is Storiesonline